 This refers to the old manor house in the village of Harlaxton.

 Harlaxton Manor01476 403000Visits by appointment only or as part of an organised tour.
 Next public open day: Sunday 2 July 2017

-Tags1620s 1800s 1805-1807 1840s 1850s 1859 1860s 1870s 1875 1906 carpenter ceiling Cherub Christ Church Christmas eve conservatory construction Daniel De Ligne Education fox front circle gardens Gatehouse George Gregory ghosts Gold Room Grantham Journal Gregory Gregory Harlaxton Manor house steward interior decoration James Coy John Gregory Crace long gallery love letters main entrance manor exterior marble bust Michael Gregory Mr Chatterbrook newspaper article Old Harlaxton Manor House Oxford University Paintings postcards Salvin statues tapestry W Theed
+Tags1620s 1800s 1805-1807 1840s 1850s 1859 1860s 1870s 1875 1906 architecture carpenter ceiling Cherub Christ Church Christmas eve conservatory construction Daniel De Ligne Education fox front circle gardens Gatehouse George Gregory ghosts Gold Room Grantham Journal Gregory Gregory Harlaxton Manor house steward interior decoration James Coy John Gregory Crace long gallery love letters main entrance manor exterior marble bust Michael Gregory Mr Chatterbrook newspaper article Old Harlaxton Manor House Oxford University Paintings plans postcards Salvin statues tapestry W Theed